codedepot/grocery-list-angular-django/README.md

 This will build a docker container and run the backend tests there.

-Unfortunately, due to time constraints, there was no opportunity to write full front end unit tests and e2e tests using both systems.
+Unfortunately, due to time constraints, there was no opportunity to polish the front end tests or to make e2e tests.